-Another area of similarity is in their display options, where both offer Full HD (1,920 x 1,080) displays to go with a 4K (3,840 x 2,160) panel that offers a wider color gamut, more accuracy, higher brightness, and greater contrast.
+Another area of similarity is in their display options — both offer Full HD (1,920 x 1,080) or 4K (3,840 x 2,160) panels that offers a wider color gamut, more accuracy, higher brightness, and greater contrast.
 The latter display offers Dolby Vision high dynamic range (HDR) support.
 The ThinkPad X1 Carbon and Yoga are the first of Lenovo’s 14-inch ThinkPads to offer a 4K option, and both make for great Netflix binging thanks to excellent HDR streaming support.

 Unsurprisingly, both laptops enjoy the same connectivity, with two USB-C ports with Thunderbolt 3 support, an Ethernet/docking station connector (requiring an optional adapter, alas), two USB-A Gen 1 ports, and a full-size HDMI port.

 In what’s becoming a theme for this comparison, both the X1 Carbon and the X1 Yoga offer the same 8th-gen Intel Core processor options (soon to be updated to Intel’s 10th-gen parts).
 In our testing, the laptops performed within a few percentage points of each other.
 One might be tempted to suspect that these are the same machines inside, with the X1 Yoga merely offering a 360-degree hinge and some extra components for touch and pen input support.